St. Valentine's Day Massacre: In Your House: Event

 After a brief fight between Owen Hart and Mark Henry, D'Lo Brown and Jeff Jarrett were tagged in.
 Brown used a dropkick to floor Hart and tried to pin him but was it broken up by Jarrett.
 Hart then isolated Brown, tagging in his partner for a spinebuster and second rope elbow drop.
-Although Brown caught Hart's foot from an attempted kick, Hart floored him with an enzuigiri allowing the two to double team Brown again.
+Although Brown caught Hart's foot from an attempted kick, Hart floored him with an enzuigiri allowing the two to double-team Brown again.
 When Brown managed to tag in Henry he took out both Jarrett and Hart with clotheslines, whipping them into each other in the corner but they escaped when he tried to run into them himself.
 Brown then used the Sky High on Jarrett but Hart broke up the pin.
 Brown then went to the top rope but was distracted by Debra until Ivory pulled her away.
-Brown tried to separate the two leaving Henry to be double teamed in the ring.
+Brown tried to separate the two leaving Henry to be double-teamed in the ring.
 His leg was hit with a guitar when the referee was distracted, Jarrett then applied a figure four leg lock and made him tap out.

 Val Venis began the match by throwing Shamrock from corner to corner and chopping his chest.
 After he tried to pin Ken Shamrock, to a somewhat slow count from the special referee, Shamrock began to attack Venis, kicking him into the corner and shoulder barging him to the floor when he returned.
 Shamrock then threw Venis outside the ring, using the environment to attack him.
 After putting him back inside the ring Shamrock scoop slammed Venis but Venis would retaliate by stopping a suplex and reversing it into his own delayed suplex followed by an inverted atomic drop.
 Venis then picked him up and ran him into the ring post twice and returned to the ring to continue his assault on Shamrock's back.
 Despite frequent attempts by Shamrock to reverse the situation, Venis seldom let his assault continue for more than one or two strikes until Shamrock kicked him in the face and followed it up with a DDT.
-As Shamrock went for the pin, Gunn counted a slow two count then refused to finish the third and as Shamrock complained, Venis put a sleeper hold on Shamrock.
+As Shamrock went for the pin, Gunn counted a slow two count then refused to finish the third, and as Shamrock complained, Venis put a sleeper hold on Shamrock.
 Venis then performed his trademark double running knee, finishing it with a Russian leg sweep.
-Gunn reprimanded Venis for his mounted punches, claiming they were closed fist so instead Venis went to the top rope but Shamrock caught him and tried to pin him with a hurricanrana pin.
+Gunn reprimanded Venis for his mounted punches, claiming they were closed fists so instead Venis went to the top rope but Shamrock caught him and tried to pin him with a hurricanrana pin.
 With Gunn's slow counting, Shamrock instead decided to apply an ankle lock but Venis made it to the rope break with the help of Ryan Shamrock.
 Shamrock shouted at his sister but she slapped him and when he returned to the ring Venis rolled him up and won the match with a quick pin count.
 After the match Gunn beat down a celebrating Venis, taunting him with crotch chops.